-Classes meet once weekly from Jan 23, 2016 - May 5, 2016 with the following exceptions: Monday, February 20 Presidents Day - No Classes, Offices Closed Monday-Friday, March 20-24 Spring Break
+Classes meet once weekly from Jan 23, 2016 - May 5, 2017 with the following exceptions: Monday, February 20 Presidents Day - No Classes, Offices Closed Monday-Friday, March 20-24 Spring Break

-Place: Martha Jane's Uptown Dance (MJUP), 1008 Burlington Suite D, Missoula MT 59801 Instructor: Martha Jane Newby (email: marthajanedance@yahoo.com) 406 640 3262
+Place: Martha Jane's Uptown Dance (MJUP), 1008 Burlington Suite D, Missoula MT 59801 Instructor: Martha Jane (email: marthajanedance@yahoo.com) 406 640 3262

-Overview: An introduction to the basic forms of Ballroom dance.
-This includes include the three major Ballroom dances; Waltz, Foxtrot, and Tango.
+Overview: An introduction to the basic forms of Salsa dance.
+This includes include the three major stylings and rhythms as found in New York, Cuba, South America or LA and the Ballroom.
 Students will be introduced to the basics of frame, lead and follow techniques, dance posture, floor craft and safety.

-Objective: Learn the basics of Ballroom dancing and acquire the skills necessary to participate at a dance safely and courteously, as well as to become more in demand as a dance partner.
-The main objective is to be able to dance to at least 80% of any Ballroom music played at a partner dance musically, safely and courteously as well as learn about five connections in social dancing, the importance of musicality and how to play with it, dance vocabulary, technique and the function of technique, footwork, floor craft and expressiveness with the largest emphasis on respectful safe partnership and how to help you partner, and therefore yourself feel and become successful as partner dancers.
+Objective: Learn the basics of Salsa dancing and acquire the skills necessary to participate at a dance safely and courteously, as well as to become more in demand as a dance partner not matter what form is done.
+The main objective is to be able to dance to at least 80% of any Salsa music played at a partner dance musically, safely and courteously as well as learn about five connections in social dancing, the importance of musicality and how to play with it, dance vocabulary, technique and the function of technique, footwork, floor craft and expressiveness with the largest emphasis on respectful safe partnership and how to help you partner, and therefore yourself feel and become successful as partner dancers..